Two days ago, I facilitated my first in-person workshop since The Before Times.

 By the way, for the curious: before you see me do a workshop onstage, I have playtested that workshop at least twice: once where I bribed some colleagues I respect to rip it apart, and once where I gave it for free to a larger audience sourced from Twitter.
 For example, here’s the second playtest I did for the workshop you see above.
 If you’d like to be part of my free playtests, follow me on Twitter and watch out for playtest announcements.

 Also by the way, this workshop is still under heavy development.
-I currently give two versions of this workshop: the two-hour version I gave at this conference, and the three hour version I give through O’Reilly that digs deeper into tactical details for tech leads and directors of engineering.
+I currently give two tech debt workshops: the two-hour one that I gave at this conference focused on individual contributors, and the three hour version I give through O’Reilly that digs deeper into tactical details for tech leads and directors of engineering.
 Email me (chelsea at chelseatroy dot com) if you’d like to bring this workshop to your org!

 There’s also a longer course in development, in which I hope to

 entertain the shitstorms explore the tangents that I curtail in the workshops to beat my time cap.
 Throw your email into this form if you want to hear about that course when it comes out.
 Optionally, you can throw into one of the other fields “I wasn’t at RubyConf but I read the blog post.”

 If you you like the title but you’re not ready for a whole workshop yet…

 The workshop is based on this blog post series.
 There are three parts in the series.
 The workshop, clearly, digs into some of the more tactical ideas and allows you to participate more with exercises and discussion, but if you’re like “just give me the main points Chelsea,” this blog post series covers a lot of the big ones.